- A Retiring Workforce

 Traditional methods of capturing employee knowledge include:

-- Identifying the keepers of knowledge: determine which employees hold the tribal knowledge that must be preserved.
+Determine which employees hold the tribal knowledge that must be preserved.
 These may be workers who have been with the organization the longest, those who are considered gurus in specific areas, or solo specialists who accomplish certain tasks.
 Figuring out how to get a “brain dump” from these employees and document it before they walk out the door with this critical knowledge, is vital.

-- Determining key knowledge areas: important knowledge can range from minor to major information.
+Important knowledge can range from minor to major information.
 Minor knowledge worth keeping is how to descale the office coffee machine or where best to source toner for the printer.
 Major knowledge can include diagnostic procedures, especially concerning older devices or machinery.

-- Building relationships: partnering experienced workers with novice staff – apprenticeships, essentially – is another way to accomplish knowledge transfer.
+Partnering experienced workers with novice staff – apprenticeships, essentially – is another way to accomplish knowledge transfer.
 However, keep in mind that sitting down with older employees and attempting to record their accumulated wisdom is inevitably a laborious process.
 Their knowledge is, by definition, unstructured and can be imprecise.

-- Creating a written knowledge base: setting up a repository of documents, such as formal intellectual property, informal best practices, and employee-contributed “tribal knowledge” is a good way to ensure new hires have access to important information and training materials.
+Setting up a repository of documents, such as formal intellectual property, informal best practices, and employee-contributed “tribal knowledge” is a good way to ensure new hires have access to important information and training materials.
 It’s always worth encouraging employees to contribute even if the documentation isn’t perfect – it can be improved over time.

 While traditional knowledge capture efforts are helping companies make headway in keeping their data in-house, it will take a long time and significant effort to transfer all the skills and tribal knowledge accumulated by experienced agents or field service workers.
 One innovative method that can accelerate the process is Visual Assistance.